 The G.I.
 Bill is often credited for the prosperity of the 1950s and 1960s.
 But that prosperity was biased toward white veterans.

 or “hazardous” neighborhoods.
-Named for the practice of drawing a red line drawn around these, mostly minority, hazardous neighborhoods.)
+Named for the practice of drawing a red line or coloring the areas red, mostly minority, “hazardous” neighborhoods.)

 The effect of redlining was that many African Americans could not benefit from no-down-payment, low rate G.I. mortgages in neighborhoods where other African Americans lived.
 In many parts of the country, African American could only live in African American neighborhoods, due to segregation and social patterns of racism.
 G.I. starter homes, like the 17,000+ Levittown houses across America, were restricted to Whites only.
 So were many other, less well-known housing developments.